liuruomeng/liuruomeng.github.io/index.md

-My name is Ruomeng Liu.
-I'm currently an M.Phil. student at the University of Hong Kong, where I am affiliated with Journalism and Media Studies Centre ([JMSC](https://jmsc.hku.hk/)) , Faculty of Social Sciences, supervised by Prof. [King-wa Fu](https://sites.google.com/site/fukingwa/).
+My name is Ruomeng Liu ([How to pronounce](https://translate.google.com/?sl=auto&tl=zh-CN&text=%E5%88%98%E8%8B%A5%E8%92%99&op=translate): "RWO-mung Lee-YOU").
+I am currently an M.Phil. candidate at [the University of Hong Kong (HKU)](https://www.hku.hk/), where I am affiliated with Journalism & Media Studies Centre ([JMSC](https://jmsc.hku.hk/)) , Faculty of Social Sciences, supervised by Prof. [King-wa Fu](https://sites.google.com/site/fukingwa/).

-I use quantitative and computational methods to study the relationship between digital media and politics.

-Prior to HKU, I received bachelor's degree at University of Chinese Academy of Social Sciences, advised by Prof. [Fen Xiang](http://mediaresearch.cn/bsxz/mkszyyjs/202405/t20240517_5752230.shtml).
-More information can be found at my [vitae](./assets/pdfs/CV_Oct.pdf).
+I received bachelor's degree at [University of Chinese Academy of Social Sciences](https://www.ucass.edu.cn/en/index.htm), advised by Prof. [Fen Xiang](http://mediaresearch.cn/bsxz/mkszyyjs/202405/t20240517_5752230.shtml).

-## Research
+# Research

-In general, my research interests are political communication, media cognition, and causal inference.
-I am also interested in emerging computational methodology, especially computational social science, artificial intelligence and computational modeling.
+My research focuses on political communication, information systems, and media cognition in digital media contexts.
+I use computational and experimental methods to understand how attention, knowledge, decisions, and communication are affected by high-choice media envrionments, and its political consequences.

+Methodologically, I'm interested in designing and improving computational methods, especially around measurement problems and model/analytical considerations in causal inference.
+I'm particularly drawn to questions about the commensurability of different research designs and what each can—and cannot—tell us.

-I am particularly open and passionate about interdisciplinary theory and methodology, including decision science, social physics, social cognitive neuroscience and cultural sociology.
-In light of the diverse interests, my research focuses on understanding how people make decisions in a high-choice media environment and its political consequences and implications.
+I am particularly open and passionate about interdisciplinary theory and methodology, including decision science, behavioral economics, cognitive science, philosophy of science, cultural sociology, and social physics.

+Some questions I am currently working on:

 - How to formalize people's choice behavior on media/information?
 - The "Political Economy" of an identity-driven information ecosystem, where the environment is regarded as a market-based situation: demand, supply and currency ("attention")
-- How contentious politics is engaged with the "mediatization" process, and its connection with knowledge production.
+- How contentious politics is engaged with the "mediatization" process, and its connection with knowledge production?

-The *keywords* for my current work are: polarization, common sense, identity, and causality.
+Current keywords: polarization, misperception, common sense, identity, and causality.

+# Teaching

+## HKU
+JMSC6116/2032/MSDA7105: Media Data Analysis/Digital Media Analytics - Teaching Assistant, JMSC

+CCGL9011: Media in the Age of Globalization - Teaching Assistant & Tutor for Undergraduate Tutorial, Common Core